Urticaria Pigmentosa

 Nino Jesus, MD, ES

-Antonio Torrelo practices in Nino Jesus, Spain.
+Antonio Torrelo practices practicing medicine in Nino Jesus, Spain.
 Mr. Torrelo is rated as an Elite expert by MediFind in the treatment of Urticaria Pigmentosa.
-His top areas of expertise are Urticaria Pigmentosa, Impetigo, Atopic Dermatitis, and Perniosis.
+He is also highly rated in 25 other conditions, according to our data.
+His clinical expertise encompasses Urticaria Pigmentosa, Impetigo, Perniosis, and Atopic Dermatitis.

 What is the outlook (prognosis) for Urticaria Pigmentosa?